 By blocking the neurotransmitters in the brain the sensation of pain is virtually eliminated.
 It works in a similar way to opioids like codeine but is in a much weaker strength.
 This is the main

-reason why it is not prescribed for heavy-duty pain killing requirement.
+the reason why it is not prescribed for a heavy-duty painkilling requirement.

 Tramadol Side Effects to be concerned with